 Are you having trouble connecting Alexa to your security cameras?
 SIA Online has you covered!
 Read our quick piece on setting up an Alexa-integrated security camera system.

 Quick Ways to Prevent Wasps from Blocking Security Cameras

 Before you turn to professional exterminators, we encourage trying DIY methods to drive away pests.
 Here are some quick, easy tips to control wasp activity.

 - Hang dryer sheets on cameras with a rubber band.
 These sheets emit a strong odor that wasps cannot stand.

 - Turn off the LED lights.
 LED lights stimulate insect activity, although wasps are more attracted to magnetic fields.

 - Hang a flea collar on your camera base.
 Yes, hanging a regular flea collar around your mounted camera will keep wasps away from it.

 As a general rule, scan your security cameras for pest activity at least once a week.
 Dust the cobwebs, wipe the walls clean, sweep the floors, and spray bug-repelling air fresheners around the area.
 Strive for a clean environment.
 You’ll be surprised at how effective routine cleaning is in driving away all types of pests.

 Do you feel like your security cameras stand out too much?
-Security Forward can help!
+SIA Online can help!
 Check out our brief guide on setting up CCTV cameras in discreet and hidden spots.